vhbui02/til/11ty/11ty-cheatsheet.md

 - Prerequiiste: Navigation plugin relies on special data key `eleventyNavigation` that must be set inside EVERY individual Page file.
 - Problem:
   - Pages is created by CMS has arbitrary set of frontmatter fields.
   - JSON Data Directory Files?
-It can only set default values yet `eleventyNavigation` must be set based on other data.
+It can only set default values. `eleventyNavigation` is vary between Page files.
 - Solution:

-Page file: `src/posts/my-page-title.md` (and other `src/posts/*.md` file)
+Page file: `src/posts/my-page-title.md` (and other `src/posts/*.md` files)

 ```yml
 ---